fablabbcn/smartcitizen-data/README.md

 ```
 conda env create -f environment.yml
+pip install --editable .
 ```

 More information about managing environments in Anaconda can be found [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+The folder structure follows that of [CookieCutter for Data Science](https://drivendata.github.io/cookiecutter-data-science/).

 ## Run